by J. Lee

 I walked him over to the chair that now served as my office desk chair.
-“He built this chair while my father was still a baby, and the chair has been to me a constant source of everything I need.
-From peace, to inspiration, comfort, to solace.
+“He built this chair while my father was still a baby, and the chair has been a constant source of everything I need.
+From peace, to inspiration; comfort, to solace.
 It means the world to me.”

 He placed his hand on my shoulder.
 “I would like to tell you a story of the man in that picture, Private Thomas Reese.
 A man of so little words, and so much love.
 I was fighting in the war alongside him.
 We saw many of our friends fall, and held on to each other like mothers do their children.

-“Our platoon was a mission to save the prisoners that had been captured over the last months.
-We had a long distance to travel, but your grandfather was completely committed to easing us on through absolute terror.
+“Our platoon was on a mission to save the prisoners that had been captured over the last months.
+There was a long distance to travel, but your grandfather remained completely committed to easing us on through absolute terror.
 He had such a peace in his face, a calmness we all did not understand.
-This was war, how could he not be the least bit shaken.
-He told us that God was giving us a chance to make these prisoners feel hope, and eventually freedom, saying it to be the righteous path.
+This was war; how could he not be the least bit shaken?
+He told us that God was giving us a chance to offer these prisoners hope, and eventually freedom, saying it to be the righteous path.

-"Shots came at us from many angles, and I was hit,” he showed me a scar to the right of his belly, “and your grandfather grabbed me, and dragged me to safety, much to his demise.
-As he got me into hiding, into safety, he was hit in the neck, falling right beside me.
+"Shots came at us from many angles, and I was hit.”
+He showed me a scar to the right of his belly.
+“Your grandfather grabbed me, and dragged me to safety, much to his demise.
+As he took me into hiding — into safety — he was hit in the neck, falling right beside me.
 He dragged his body on top of mine with his last dying strength and whispered in my ear something I will never forget.
 ‘It is an honor dying trying to give others hope, rather than living a life where hope has already been killed’.

 My eyes were drenched.
 My heart was racing.
 My pride was great.
 I saluted Amy’s grandfather, and told him that any friend of my grandfather’s was greatly welcomed with open arms.
 Amy and I grew very close from that point.